 The aluminium construct provides much needed durability that some tent-style poles lack and Black Diamond’s proprietary Z style folding mechanism is easy to use and gives you a pole that folds down to just 40cm – perfect for any daypack.

 This article contains affiliate links.
 If you buy something through the links on this page we might get a small commission.
 It will not affect your price, but helps keep our site alive!

-Overall we scored the Alpine FLZ poles 4/5, which placed it in the middle of the pack for trekking poles we have reviewed this year.
+Overall we scored the Black Diamond Alpine FLZ-Z poles 4/5, which placed it in the middle of the pack for trekking poles.

 The combination of a premium cork grip with a foam lower gives the pole a nice feel and professional touch.